Test-Science/test-science-document-library/content/post/2017-a-multi-method-approach-to-evaluating-human-system-interactions-during-operational-testing/index.md

 The purpose of this paper was to identify the shortcomings of a single-method approach to evaluating human-system interactions during operational testing and offer an alternative, multi-method approach that is more defensible, yields richer insights into how operators interact with weapon systems, and provides a practical implications for identifying when the quality of human-system interactions warrants correction through either operator training or redesign.

 #### Suggested Citation
 > Thomas, Dean, Heather Wojton, Chad Bieber, and Daniel Porter.
-“A Multi-Method Approach to Evaluating Human-System Interactions during Operational Testing.”
-Institute for Defense Analyses IDA Document NS D-8857 (November 2017).
+A Multi-Method Approach to Evaluating Human-System Interactions during Operational Testing.
+IDA Document NS D-8857.
+Alexandria, VA: Institute for Defense Analyses, 2017.